-Yoruba Diaspora is a Cartographcially Based Interactive Digital Archive (CBIDA), which is a series of annual maps that operates on a temporal scale.
+Yoruba Diaspora is a Cartographically Based Interactive Digital Archive (CBIDA), which is a series of annual maps that operates on a temporal scale and hosts archival materials.
 Current development involves uploading data and primary sources as they are verified.
 Connecting these data to this concept is challenging and has involved collaboration among historians, computer scientists, and mathematicians.
 The website represents the amalgamation of a series of experiments to determine whether or not it is possible to map intra-African conflict to unravel internal and external African migrations.
 The project director, Henry B. Lovejoy, has compiled geo-referenced data that are aligned with slave voyages to visualize the process whereby inland conflict became a source of captives who boarded slave ships destined for the Americas.
 The geographic scope of the project reflects an area in southwestern Nigeria, as well as parts of Benin and Togo.
 In the past, this area was dominated by several kingdoms that engaged in trading enslaved people.

 This sustainable resource uses Omeka-S, QGIS and R ShinyApp to visualize inland zones of conflict and link it to available primary sources and imagery.
 CBIDA uses a Simple Carousel that hosts annual maps and added coding designed by several contributors.
 Site administrators have then tagged image co-ordinates which are linked into individual pages.
 To learn more about each of the individual maps, "click" the area of the Bight of Benin hinterland to connect to a page that reveals the geo-political context in a given year.
 Additionally, users can click individual ships to link into a page, which is designed to host caches of primary sources, historical images, brief descriptions, and other multimedia.
 This structure is sustainable since it uses images rather than connects to datasets.
 Because the static maps cannot be changed, zoom features are being developed to enable better readability of town names and shipping information.
 The descriptive nature of the maps and other multimedia make it possible for the hearing and visually impaired to gain access.